 Bacteria can result from moist towels, build-up of detergents and fabric softeners as well as dirty washing machines.

-You can’t see the bacteria, but you can definitely smell the odour the bacteria causes.
-The bacteria is stuck deep between the fibres of the towels.
+You can’t see the bacteria, but you can definitely smell the odor the bacteria causes.
+The bacteria is stuck deep between the fibers of the towels.
 The longer the bacteria lives in the towels, the more it multiplies and causes a smelly towel.
-The good news is that you can remove the smell and the bacteria using me method I mentioned above.
+The good news is that you can remove the smell and the bacteria needing me method I mentioned above.

 Common reasons towels smell: